daniel3385/algorithms-js/README.md

 # algorithms-js
-Collection of algoritms written in EcmaScript 6.
+Collection of algorithms written in EcmaScript 6.